TabithaSW/Image-Classification-Project/README.md

 --------------------------------------------------------------------------------

-tensorflow_InceptionV3.ipynb contains the last model, it is a similar to ResNet except Inception focuses on computational cost, ResNet focuses on computational accuracy.
+tensorflow_InceptionV3.ipynb contains the third model, it is a similar to ResNet except Inception focuses on computational cost, ResNet focuses on computational accuracy.
 We used Adam algorithm for optimization and sparse cross entropy again for loss.
 (Nick's Model)

 Accuracy for Inception train and test: 95% Test, 98% Train